Spatial constraints improve filtering of measurement noise from animal tracks: Simulation study

 \subsection{Student's t-distributed errors}

-We consider the same model and domain $\mathcal{D}$.
-We keep the same values for parameters $\tau$, $\nu$, and $\omega$.
 We simulate $20$ trajectories over a period $[0,T]$ with $T=48$ based on the Strang approximation.
 The penalization parameter is again set to $\lambda=h^{0.8}$, where $h=\frac{1}{3600}$ denotes the simulation time step.
 The data is subsampled as previously.
 We add $t_d$ measurement errors with scale parameter $\sigma_{obs}=0.2$ and degrees of freedom $d=3$ to create noisy observations of the trajectories.
 We run an EKF and a Penalized EKF where the $t_d$ is approximated by a Gaussian distribution with variance $\frac{d}{d-2}\sigma_{obs}^2$.
 Then, we run a particle filter without domain penalization based on the Lie-Trotter scheme (Lie-Trotter PF), a particle filter with domain penalization based on the Lie-Trotter scheme (Penalized Lie-Trotter PF), a particle filter without domain penalization based on the Strang scheme (Strang PF) and a particle filter with domain penalization based on the Strang scheme (Penalized Strang PF).
 We choose $K=1000$ particles in all cases.
-The calculations are performed in parallel over $48$ CPU cores.
-The particle filters are notably longer to run than the Kalman filters.
-The whole simulation took about $15$ hours.
+The calculations are performed in parallel on a remote cluster over a single node of $48$ cores.
+The particle filters are longer to run than the Kalman filters, even with the \texttt{C++} implementation.
+The whole simulation took about $1$ hour.